Who put the "Bard" in Bard Arts Consulting?

 For obvious reasons, most people assume that BardArts is named in honor of this guy.
 After all, The Bard of Avon is generally recognized as the greatest playwright in the English language and lionized as the source of a thousand stories & characters, and countless titles of numberless novels.

 The truth is a lot more personal.
 I spent much of my childhood on a remote ranch in Northern New Mexico, settled by my grandfather, a teacher and newspaper publisher, who homesteaded there a dozen years before statehood.
-The town he founded sat astride a wagon trail that stretched east toward Amarillo and west toward Tucumcari.
-By 1926 that trail had been transformed into the original roadbed of Route 66.
+The town he founded sat astride the Santa Fe Trail that stretched east toward Amarillo and west toward Tucumcari.
+By 1926 that trail had been transformed into the original roadbed of Route 66, and the great westward migration driven by the Dustbowl of the 30s passed by his front door.
 Grandfather loved the plays of Shakespeare so he named the town "Bard City."

 My father was born there.
-He left for World War II from Bard, but came home to Santa Fe four years later, broken by his years in POW camps.
-He married a WAC nurse in an Army hospital.
+He left for World War II from Bard, but came home to Santa Fe four years later, broken by the Bataan Death March and his years in POW camps.
+He married a WAC nurse in the Army hospital.
 I was born in Santa Fe, but lived for long stretches in Bard, where my grandfather became my first and greatest teacher.
 Just the two of us, surrounded by red dirt and mesquite as far as the eye could see.
 An old bachelor, a young boy, and a lot of books.

 Our four-room adobe house had neither running water nor indoor plumbing.
 It would be thought by today's standards to be almighty primitive.
 But it was there I learned to love learning, and literature, and history, and the classics, and to work hard and not count the hours.
 It was a 19th Century childhood.